-The Cayman Islands International Tax Co-operation (Economic Substance) Law, 2018 (the “Economic Substance Law”) came into effect on 1 January 2019.
+The Cayman Islands International Tax Co-operation (Economic Substance) Law, 2018 (the “Economic Substance Law”) came into effect on 1st of January 2019.
 The Economic Substance Law will be implemented, including by further regulations and guidance to be provided, by the Cayman Islands Tax Information Authority (“TIA”).
 All international offshore financial centres (including Bermuda, BVI, Jersey, Guernsey and Hong Kong) already have or will implement similar legislation.

 To whom does the new Economic Substance Law apply?